balloonio/intro-to-html-and-css/README.md

 ## Boxes, Grids and Rules

 The reason every element has a box layout is for simplicity.
-Think about boxes in a factory - the reason everything is stored in boxes is because they can stacked easily, and their location can be referred to easily.
-If all the inventory units are of different shapes, they would be really difficult to arrange and categorize.
+Think about boxes in a warehouse - the reason everything is stored in boxes is because they can stacked easily, and their location can be referred to easily.
+If all the warehouse storage units are of different shapes, they would be really difficult to arrange and categorize.
 Same thing here for web page layout.

 ## Quiz: Boxifying Design